nsaje/dotfiles/client/one/app/features/users/services/users-store/readme.md

 Remove all `entityPermissions` which contain an `accountId` of any account that we wish to remove and call `recalculateActiveEntityState`.

 ## Change the selected permissions (updateSelectedEntityPermissions)
+- If the state of any disabled or hidden checkboxes changes, throw an error
 - If the `scopeState` is `ALL_ACCOUNTS_SCOPE`:
   - For each of the selected permissions (checkbox is checked/true), add this entity permission without `accountId` and `agencyId`
 - If the scopeState is `AGENCY_SCOPE`: